Kaltsoon/react-native-material/material/3-communicating-with-server.md

   ...
 ```

-The first option is fairly decent, however if components `B` and `C` are not reusable outside the component `A`, it is useless to bloat the _components_ directory by adding them as separate files.
-The second option is quite modular and doesn't break any imports because importing path such as _./A_ will match both _A.jsx_ and _A/index.jsx_.
+The first option is fairly decent, however, if components `B` and `C` are not reusable outside the component `A`, it is useless to bloat the _components_ directory by adding them as separate files.
+The second option is quite modular and doesn't break any imports because importing a path such as _./A_ will match both _A.jsx_ and _A/index.jsx_.

 ## Exercises

 We want to replace the Fetch API implementation in the `useRepositories` hook with a GraphQL query.
 Open the GraphQL Playground at [http://localhost:5000/graphql](http://localhost:5000/graphql) and open to documentation by clicking the _DOCS_ tab.
 Look up the _repositories_ query.
-The query has some arguments, however all of these are optional so you don't need to specify them.
+The query has some arguments, however, all of these are optional so you don't need to specify them.
 In the GraphQL Playground form a query for fetching the repositories with the fields you are currently displaying in the application.
 The result will be paginated and it contains the up to first 30 results by default.
 For now, you can ignore the pagination entirely.

 Once the query is working in the GraphQL Playground, use it to replace the Fetch API implementation in the `useRepositories` hook.
 This can be achieved using the [useQuery](https://www.apollographql.com/docs/react/api/react-hooks/#usequery) hook.
 The `gql` template literal tag can be imported from the Apollo Boost as instructed earlier.
-Consider using the structure recommended ealier for the GraphQL related code.
+Consider using the structure recommended earlier for the GraphQL related code.
 To avoid future caching issues, use the _cache-and-network_ [fetch policy](https://www.apollographql.com/docs/react/api/react-apollo/#optionsfetchpolicy) in the query.
 It can be used with the _useQuery_ hook like this:

 ```javascript
 useQuery(MY_QUERY, {